 - Costs of travel expenses.

-What are the types of compensation available?
+What are the types of claim available?

 There are four (4) broad categories of compensation available depending on the nature and extent of the injuries: –